 As far as delusions, hallucinations, and paranoia go, I can only speak to my own experience.
-During the delusions of grandeur during mania that I’ve had, I didn’t care at all about being admired or better than anybody.
-I felt really, really good about myself and thought without a doubt that I could achieve very difficult things, like using a chainsaw to illegally cut down all the trees on a road near my house overnight because the trees had grown to block the formerly beautiful view of the lake, and I was outraged.
+During the delusions of grandeur during mania that I’ve had, I felt really, really good about myself and thought without a doubt that I could achieve very difficult things, like using a chainsaw to illegally cut down all the trees on a road near my house overnight because the trees had grown to block the formerly beautiful view of the lake, and I was outraged.
 I believed that was a good idea, and that it was achievable.
 Fortunately, I got distracted from that plan.
 I also had a recurring delusion that I was going to write a book about bipolar and publish it.
 It would be so meaningful, insightful and true that it would become a best seller, and I’d go on a book tour to publicize it.
 I’d end up telling my story to Oprah herself.
-I started that book about five times, and didn’t get far, but now I have a website about bipolar that has all my best wisdom in it, and I’ve had a lot of people reach out to me lately to share their stories and tell me that my words have helped them.
+I started that book about five times and didn’t get far, but now I have a website about bipolar that has all my best wisdom in it, and I’ve had a lot of people reach out to me lately to share their stories and tell me that my words have helped them.
 Educating people about bipolar was always a goal, but during a delusion of grandeur I took it to the extreme, and I felt good about my future.
-I didn’t really care what my friends thought of me and my goals in those times, as long as all our relationships were positive and peaceful.